statgen/locuszoom-api/docs/api.md

 Field | Description
 ----- | -----------
 id | GWAS catalog ID
-variant | Variant in chr:pos_ref/alt format
-rsid | rsID of the variant
+alt | Alternate allele
 chrom | Chromosome
-pos | Position
-ref | Reference allele
-alt | Alternate allele
-trait | Name of the trait/phenotype/disease
-trait_group | Grouping of traits as defined by the catalog risk_allele | Specifies allele for effect direction and risk frequency risk_frq | Frequency of risk allele log_pvalue | -log10 p-value for association between variant and trait or_beta | Effect size (or odds ratio if binary trait) pmid | PubMed ID for the publication reporting this association first_author | First author of the publication reporting this association
+first_author | First author of the publication reporting this association log_pvalue | -log10 p-value for association between variant and trait or_beta | Effect size (or odds ratio if binary trait) pmid | PubMed ID for the publication reporting this association pos | Position pubdate | Publication date (YYYY-MM-DD) ref | Reference allele risk_allele | Specifies allele for effect direction and risk frequency risk_frq | Frequency of risk allele rsid | rsID of the variant study | A human-readable description of the study trait | Name of the trait/phenotype/disease trait_group | Grouping of traits as defined by the catalog variant | Variant in chr:pos_ref/alt format

 #### FILTERS